Search This Blog

 # ⚠️ EDGE CASE: Non-alphabet characters

-# Numbers and symbols are simply ignored without throwing an error.
+# Numbers and symbols are ignored without throwing an error.

 messy_string = "pYtHoN 3.10!!"